m-bock/purescript-transit/README.md

 Here's how this works:

 - `mkUpdate @SimpleDoorTransit` creates an update function based on the `SimpleDoorTransit` specification.
 The `@` symbol is type application, passing the specification to the function.
-We use `mkUpdate` (not `mkUpdateGeneric`) because we're working with Variant types.
 - Each `match` line handles one transition from the specification.
 The first two arguments (`@"DoorOpen"` and `@"Close"`) are type-level symbols (type applications) that specify which state and message to match on.
 The lambda function defines what happens when that transition occurs.
 - `return @"DoorClosed"` specifies which state to transition to.
 The `return` function is part of **Transit**'s DSL for specifying the target state, and the `@` symbol again indicates a type-level symbol.

-Note that the Transit approach uses `Variant` types for `State` and `Msg`, while the classic approach uses ADTs (`StateD` and `MsgD`).
-This means they are not drop-in replacements—you'll need to use Variants when adopting the Transit approach.
-The benefit is that Variants work seamlessly with Transit's type-level machinery, and you can use helper functions like `v` to construct Variant values.

 #### How This Solves the Classic Approach's Problems

 This approach addresses all the drawbacks we saw earlier:

 - **Compile-time safety**: The compiler verifies that your `match` lines exactly correspond to the specification.
+Every transition in the spec must have a corresponding `match` line, and you can't add extra matches that aren't in the spec.
 If you miss a transition or add an invalid one, the code won't compile.
 - **No documentation drift**: The specification is the source of truth.
-If you change the spec, the compiler forces you to update the implementation to match.
+If you change the spec, the compiler forces you to update the implementation to match, ensuring code and specification stay in sync.
-- **Automatic verification**: You don't need to manually check completeness—the compiler does it for you.
-Every transition in the spec must have a corresponding `match` line, and you can't add extra matches that aren't in the spec.

 ### Writing Tests for the update function

-Since both the classic and **Transit** approaches have the same type signature (`State -> Msg -> State`), they can be used interchangeably.
-Let's see how to write tests for the update function and verify that both approaches behave identically.

 #### Testing State Transitions